apache/druid/docs/querying/filters.md

 A filter is a JSON object indicating which rows of data should be included in the computation for a query.
 It’s essentially the equivalent of the WHERE clause in SQL.
 Apache Druid supports the following types of filters.

+**Note**

+Filters are commonly applied on dimensions, but can be applied on metrics as well.

 ### Selector filter

 The simplest filter is a selector filter.
 The selector filter will match a specific dimension with a specific value.
 Selector filters can be used as the base filters for more complex Boolean expressions of filters.